KI7MT/wspr-analytics/README.md

 ## Data Sources and Processing

 The primary data source will be the monthly [WSPRNet Archives][].
-At present, there is no plan to pull nightly updates but that could change of a reasonble implementation can be identified.
+At present, there is no plan to pull nightly updates.
+That could change if a reasonble API implementation is identified.

 The WSPR CSV tools will be used to convert the raw CSV files into a format better suited for parallel processing, namely, [Parquet][].
 Read speeds, storage footprints, and ingestion improve dramativaly with this storage formate.